 The basis for the testing is DS/EN 1991-1,-3 og -4 (Eurocodes for wind- and snow-load as well as accompanying national annexes), with an added margin to cover extreme climatic and operational conditions that could adversely impact a facade panel with integrated photo voltaic cells.

-We know that sustainable architecture is achievable and critical to our future, so we will make it a reality.
+We know that sustainable architecture is achievable and critical to our shared future, so we will work hard to make it a reality.

-We specialize in bespoke BIPV facades and work closely with architects to develop creative and cost effective solutions to realize nZEB buildings and sustainable architecture.
+We specialize in bespoke BIPV facades and work closely with architects to develop creative and cost effective solutions to realize Net-Zero architecture.